SPARC-FAIR-Codeathon/sparc-me/README.md

 ## Impact
 sparc-me will elevate the impact of the SPARC program by providing the fundamental tools needed by users to programmatically interact with SDS datasets and efficiently build novel resources and tools from SPARC data.
 This includes:
-- **supporting [SPARC Data and Resource Centre (DRC)](https://docs.sparc.science/docs/getting-started) and communnity developments** including:
+- **Supporting [SPARC Data and Resource Centre (DRC)](https://docs.sparc.science/docs/getting-started) and communnity developments** including:
-  - assisting with efforts for automating SPARC data curation e.g. via realtime/on-the-fly dataset validation by users prior submission for curation.
+  - Assisting with efforts for automating SPARC data curation e.g. via realtime/on-the-fly dataset validation by users prior submission for curation.
-  - improving efficiency of software developments (e.g. future codeathons and [SPARC portal roadmap developments](https://docs.sparc.science/docs/sparc-portal-roadmap)) by reducing the need to reimplement common functions.
+  - Improving efficiency of software developments (e.g. future codeathons and [SPARC portal roadmap developments](https://docs.sparc.science/docs/sparc-portal-roadmap)) by reducing the need to reimplement common functions.
-- **supporting and promoting reuse/harmonisation/compatibility with other research initiatives**.
+- **Supporting and promoting reuse/harmonisation/compatibility with other research initiatives**.
 For example, sparc-me could be used to programatically map SDS descriptions to [Gen3 data dictionaries](https://gen3.org/resources/user/dictionary/) used in other NIH-funded initiatives such as the Common Fund’s [NIH Data Commons program](https://commonfund.nih.gov/commons).
- - **enabling extensions of the SDS specification** to be proposed/explored (similar to BIDS extensions).
+ - **Enabling extensions of the SDS specification** to be proposed/explored (similar to BIDS extensions).
 This will enable other initiatives to build upon the extensive and ground-breaking developments of the SPARC community e.g. for storing results from [computational physiology workflows and digital twins that are being developed for precision medicine](https://doi.org/10.52843/cassyni.m56qzg) using the SDS specification.

 ## Setting up sparc-me